 best things to do in Marrakesh

-Bahia Palace is probably one the most visited palace in Marrakesh, which is not too far from Badi Palace.
-Built in the 1800s, visiting is one of the best things to do in Marrakesh if you want to take in the ornate buildings of the city.
+Bahia Palace is probably the most visited palace in Marrakesh and not too far from El Badi Palace.
+Built in the 1800s, it is one of the best things to do in Marrakesh if you want to take in the city’s ornate buildings.

-Just like most other palaces in the city, there’s no need to book your tickets in advance and you can easily get these once you arrive at Bahia Palace itself.
+Like most palaces in the city, you don’t need to book your tickets in advance; you can quickly obtain them once you arrive at the Bahia Palace.
+Oh, and this is the Google Maps link to find the Bahia Palace easily.

-One thing to remember (which you might just experience) is to be cautious about any unsolicited advice that friendly locals give you on the street about closing times, wrong directions etc. Often, it’s a relatively unharmful ploy to get you into a shop, market or tannery but it can be annoying if you’re short on time and want to cram everything in.
+One thing to remember (which you might experience) is to be cautious about any unsolicited advice that friendly locals give you on the street about closing times, wrong directions, etc. Often, it’s a relatively unharmful ploy to get you into a shop, market or tannery, but it can be annoying if you’re short on time and want to cram everything.
+Don’t take it to heart; just be nice and friendly and kindly refuse.

 5.)
 Marakesh Souks